 - Grinding your teeth

-- Increasing use of drugs and alcohol
+- Increasing use of alcohol or other drugs

 - Being more susceptible to accidents